feng-zhang0712/mole/2025/english/support-worker-interview.md

 你能描述一次你在照顾他人时遇到的挑战性经历，并解释你是如何处理的吗？（*）

 **Situation**
-During my placement, I experienced a challenging situation that I was assisting a client who was living with **dementia** to have a shower (**personal hygiene care**) in the afternoon.
-When I began the task, the client became very **agitated** and showed strong **resistance**, pulling their arm away (pushed my hands away) and shouting.
+During my placement, I experienced a challenging situation that I was assisting a client who was living with dementia to have a shower in the afternoon.
+When I began the task, the client became very agitated and showed strong resistance, pushing my hands away and shouting.

 **Task**
-My task was to **stop the distress**, ensure the client's **safety** and **dignity**, and find a way to complete the care without making the situation worse.
-I needed to identify the **trigger** for their resistance.
+My task was to ensure the client's safety and dignity, and find a way to complete the care without making the situation worse.

 **Action**
-"I followed these steps to manage the challenge:
+I followed these steps to manage the situation:

 1. I stayed calm and lowered my voice and body position to be reassuring.
 2. I explained each step before I did it and showed him the towel and soap so he could see them.
-3. I offered simple choices to give him control — for example, “Would you like to wash your arms or legs first?”.
+3. <!-- 3.
+I offered simple choices to give him control — for example, “Would you like to wash your arms or legs first?”. -->
 4. I distracted him by turning on his favorite music and used gentle touch to comfort him.
-When he was too distressed, I stopped and documented the incident in the client’s records.
+5. When he was too distressed, I stopped the care and documented the incident in the client’s records.

 **Result**
 After being patient and giving him time, he gradually relaxed, and I successfully completed the essential parts of his care.
-From this experience I learned that using **patience** and **flexibility** is an effective way to care for people with dementia, and that safety is always built on a **person-centred approach**.
+From this experience I learned that using patience and flexibility is an effective way to care for people with dementia, and that safety is always built on a person-centred approach.

 ### Have you ever work with clients from different cultural backgrounds?（*）